2 Weeks of Food: How to Start a Stockpile for New Preppers

 The Bottom Line on Starting Your Stockpile

-Once you have successfully put back 2 weeks of food, now you can rest a little easier and focus on building upon that foundation.
-You can expand into the other basics of prepping, performing a personal risk assessment, and learning new skills.
+Once you have successfully put back two weeks of food, you can rest a little easier and focus on building upon that foundation.
+You can expand into the other basics of prepping, perform a personal risk assessment, and learn new skills.

 Continue to grow your stockpile each week when you shop, even if it's only a couple of canned goods.
 It all adds up!
 Figure out some ways that you can cook off-grid, and you'll open up a whole new world of prepper food.